Juhani Salmenkylä

 Juhani Salmenkylä (8 March 1932 – 4 May 2022) was a Finnish orienteering competitor and European champion, basketball player, coach, referee and contributor.
 He was born in Helsinki.
 In orienteering he won a gold medal with the Finnish relay team at the 1964 European Orienteering Championships in Le Brassus.

 Orienteering

 Salmenkylä received a silver medal in the relay at the 1966 World Orienteering Championships with the Finnish team, and again in 1968.

 His daughter Leena Salmenkylä was World Champion in relay in 1979.

+He won the Jukola relay seven times, winning first at the second edition in 1950 at the age of 18 and winning last in 1970 at the age of 38.
+He also won the second edition of O-Ringen in 1966.

 Basketball

 Salmenkylä impacted Finnish basketball with large radius.
 As a player, he won seven national championships.
 As a referee he participated in many tournaments abroad, including the 1964 Summer Olympics in Tokyo.
 He was also a top tier coach in Finland, and served as the head of Finnish Basketball Association in 1969–1972.

 In August 2015 Salmenkylä was inducted into the Finnish Basketball Hall of Fame.